Sage-Bionetworks/data_curator/README.md

 To make changes, please branch off of `develop`, make changes, and then file a PR against `develop` (no review needed, but PR for easy revert).
 Once the changes have been deployed and tested, PR against `production`.
 Note - as with all Shiny apps, `touch restart.txt` any time you make changes to make sure they are reflected in your testing.

-For the latest documentation on how to deploy this app and backend, please visit https://github.com/Sage-Bionetworks/HTAN_data_curator and  https://github.com/Sage-Bionetworks/schematic.
+For the latest documentation on how to deploy this app and backend, please visit https://github.com/Sage-Bionetworks/schematic.
+To fulfill a couple of NF-specific requirements, we are currently running the `production` app using the `allaway/463` branch of schematic (can be installed as necessary `python -m pip install git+https://github.com/Sage-Bionetworks/schematic.git@allaway/463`).

-We've made forks of both of these repositories here and here: https://github.com/Sage-Bionetworks/schematic.

 ## Test/Demo Project